 We all know that Walt Disney World is expensive.
 But, despite the rising costs, my family still likes to go and enjoy the Parks.
 However, we have one condition: we must spend our money wisely.

 Of course, I also want a travel for as cheap as possible.
-So, we’ll cut things where I see fit.
+So, I cut things where I see fit.
 But, I also want to have a great experience while I’m there.

 So, that’s why my goal is simple…spend my money wisely.
 This means that I’m willing to spend a little more on certain things (without blowing the budget).
 This enables us to have the lasting memories that make us want to keep going back to Walt Disney World over and over again.